bitlap/rolls/docs/validate_ident_prefix.md

 ## What will be verified ?

 - Validate the parameter name within primary constructor:
-  - when the parameter type is a case class or function type
+  - when the parameter type is a case class or function type.
-  - when there are annotations on the parameter or parameter type
+  - when there are annotations on the parameter or parameter type.
 - Validate the case class name (use `.capitalize` to validate case classes):
-  - when there are annotations on the primary constructor or type constructor
+  - when there are annotations on the primary constructor or type constructor.
-  - when there are annotations on the function type or case class parameters within primary constructor
+  - when there are annotations on the function type or case class parameters within primary constructor.

 ``` scala
 final case class StarDictInput(